risawitama/verbose-potato/README.md

-## Parallel lines have so much in common.
-It’s a shame they’ll never meet.
+## What do you call an alligator in a vest?
+An in-vest-igator!